 Apple jalapeño jam

-2 to 4 jalapeños, seeded and diced (depending on how hot you want it)
+- 2 to 4 jalapeños, seeded and diced

 Add the apples, jalapeños, water, and apple cider vinegar to a non-reactive sauce pot.
 Bring to a boil and then turn the heat down to low and simmer uncovered, while occasionally stirring, until the apples are soft, about 10 minutes.
 If the liquid gets too low during this process, you can add more water a tablespoon at a time.